MaxwellMkondiwa/Mkondiwa/output/about-me/index.rst

 economics, environmental economics, behavioural economics, GIS and spatial econometrics, Bayesian econometrics, cultural economics, agronomy and philosophy.

+I obtained a MSc in Applied Economics at University of Minnesota, MSc in Research Methods at Jomokenyatta University of Agriculture and Technology (JKUAT), Kenya and BSc in Agricultural Economics from Bunda College, Malawi.

 I love playing soccer (alot!), watching soccer (alot as well) and reading philosophical novels (my favourite novelists are Tolstoy, George Elliot, Toni Morrisoni and Paulo Coelho).